HectorRicardo/simple-music-app/README.md

 >   - Google Assistant
 >   - other devices/apps

-In Android terminology, the places that are able to control the app's player (including the app's UI) are referred to as **media controllers** (or simply "controllers).
+In Android terminology, the "places" from which we should be able to control the app's player (including the app's UI) are referred to as **media controllers** (or simply "controllers").

 To achieve this goal, we need to abstract the player from the rest of the app.
-That is, we need to separate the player into a decoupled, standalone module that is callable from any of the Android media controllers.
+That is, we need to separate the player into a decoupled, standalone Android module that is callable from any of the Android media controllers.

 Hold on...didn't we do that already?
-Isn't one of the assumptions of this guide that the player is already abstracted, and we just care about its API?
+Wasn't the initial assumption of this guide that the player is already implemented and abstracted, and we just care about its API?

-This is a good question.
+Good question.
 To answer it, we need to clarify that there are two different levels of abstractions:

-  - The **behavioral-level abstraction**: This is the one we already did (the one we assumed it's already in place).
+  - The **behavioral-level abstraction**: This is the one we assumed it's already in place.
 This is simply abstracting out the player's promised behavior and functionality (i.e. its API) from the way it achieves that behavior and functionality (i.e, its implementation).
     - Something to observe here: this abstraction ideally should be **platform-independent**.
-That is, the player ideally should expose the same behavior and functionality no matter if we're in Android, iOS, Windows, etc..
+That is, the player ideally should expose the same behavior and functionality no matter if we're in Android, iOS, Windows, Linux, etc..
     - However, the player's implementation can (and most likely will) be platform-dependent.
 The player will likely have to call into platform-specific frameworks and platform-specific APIs to get the audio media rendered, depending on the platform it lives in.
-We just care that the player's API is platform-independent.
+We only care that the player's API is platform-independent.
     - Once you achieve this level of abstraction, your player will be callable as an independent entity from anywhere *within your app*, but not from